jafreedman12/RP-Malcomb/docs/report/RP-Malcomb-Report.md

 ## Data Description and Variables
 This component was written collaboratively with Alitzel Villanueva, Maja Cannavo, Emma Clinton, Drew An-Pham, and Nick Nonnenmacher, all students in GEOG0323.

-Outline the data used in the study, including:

-- sources of each data layer and
-- the variable(s) used from each data source
-- transformations applied to the variables (e.g. rescaling variables, calculating derived variables, aggregating to different geographic units, etc.)

 ### Assets and Access:
 Demographic and Health Survey data are a product of the United States Agency for International Development (USAID).
 Variables contained in this dataset are used to represent adaptive capacity (access + assets) in the Malcomb et al.’s (2014) study.
 These data come from survey questionnaires with large sample sizes.